 PayPal vs Wise is one of the most searched comparisons in international money transfers, and for good reason: these two platforms are used by tens of millions of people to send money abroad, yet their fee structures, exchange rates, and overall value are dramatically different.
 If you are trying to decide whether PayPal or Wise is better for your next international transfer, this guide breaks down exactly what each one charges, how fast they move money, and which comes out ahead in every category.

-This comparison reveals a gap that surprises most users.
+The PayPal vs Wise fees comparison reveals a gap that surprises most users.
 Wise uses the mid-market exchange rate with a transparent, low percentage fee, while PayPal applies a currency conversion spread of up to 4% above mid-market plus a separate international transfer fee.
 On a $1,000 transfer, the difference can be $30 to $50 or more.
 Understanding this gap is the single most important thing you can do before sending money internationally.

 PayPal vs Wise: Quick Overview